Skip to content

 Endorsing the aims of the project, Casio has been supporting two tenths of a hectare’s worth of rice per year since 2017.
 As a part of its educational programs, the company also recruited volunteers to work with people using the welfare center to carry out rice planting in spring and harvesting in autumn.
 The employees who took part had impactful experiences as they actually communicated with people with disabilities.
 This is expected to lead to new perspectives and learning that cannot be obtained through everyday life and work.

 Along with Ittan Partner, in addition to contributing to solving the social issue that is the aim of the project, Casio hopes that the awareness and learning of these employees will promote understanding of people with disabilities and lead to new projects, products and services designed to solve social issues.
-Harvested rice was provided in employee cafeterias to spread awareness of this activity within the company and also given to three children’s cafeterias close to Casio headquarters.
+Harvested rice was provided in employee cafeterias to spread awareness of this activity within the company and also given to children’s cafeterias close to Casio headquarters.

 Supporting and participating in Respite Trip organized by Oyako Haneyasume

-The non-profit organization Oyako Haneyasume provides support for children with serious diseases or disabilities and their families in Japan.
+The certified non-profit organization Oyako Haneyasume provides support for children with serious diseases or disabilities and their families in Japan.
 It runs a program (Respite Trip) to support family travel under which a third party provides temporary substitute care so that families who are usually swamped providing nursing care can take a short break.
 Casio began volunteer participation in the Respite Trip in fiscal 2017, and a total of 33 employees volunteered through fiscal 2020, including in the Sibling Camp.
 Casio has provided full-scale support, including donations, as the first corporate sponsor, since fiscal 2018.

-IIn fiscal 2021 and 2022, Respite Trip was canceled due to the COVID-19 pandemic.
-However, Casio will continue to provide support for this program, which creates time and space to completely relax for children and families who need to recuperate, as a valuable activity that fulfills the SDG pledge to “leave no one behind.”
+Casio will continue to provide support for this program, which creates time and space to completely relax for children and families who need to recuperate, as a valuable activity that fulfills the SDG pledge to “leave no one behind.”

 Respite Trip